 “Things of value” and “advantage’ cover all kinds of presents, gifts, loans, fee commission, compensation, acknowledgement, job, position, contract, service, favor etc.

-As a rule, no gifts, entertainment or services with the price exceeding GEL 40 shall be offered or accepted by an employee, member of management team, consultant, agent or representative of the Company.
+As a rule, no gifts, entertainment or services with the price exceeding GEL 40 shall be offered or accepted by an employee, member of management team, Business Associates of the Company.

 It shall always be taken into account that: